jlevy/repren/README.md

 ## Contributing

 Contributions and issues welcome!
-Do understand and run the (manual) regression tests, review the output, and commit the clean log changes if you submit a PR.
-(And mention this in the PR.)
+Check the output of the test script and if it has changed or needs updating, and commit the clean log changes if you submit a PR.

 ## License